kauan1020/SparkOnK8s/README.md

 # SparkOnK8s
-Building a datalake using spark on kubernetes
+Buildind a data lake using spark on kubernetes